xiaodi-nie/my-hugo-site-with-cd/content/posts/data-pipeline-with-lambda.md

 - Create a basic Cloud9 environment and connect
 - On the right panel find `AWS Resources - Lambda - Create a new Lambda function`
 - In the wizard choose `python3.6` as the runtime, leave the trigger as `none`, and remember to give it a role with `AdministratorAccess`
-- Paste in the producer code
+- Paste in the producer code.
+The lambda source code of this project can be found [here](https://github.com/xiaodi-nie/simple-awslambda-pipeline)
 - Install 3rd party packages

     The good thing about lambda python environment is that it comes with a virtual environment.
 Just activate it and install the packages to the right folder.